annnnnna0422/cercamap/README.txt

    -ObjC
    -lCercaMap

-6. Right click on the "Frameworks" group of the Groups & Files pane and select "Add > Existing Frameworks...".
-Navigate to the library

-   /Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS2.0.sdk/usr/lib/libxml2.2.dylib

-   and click "Add" then "Add" in the following dialog.

-7. Refer to the manual and sample project for details on how to use the libarary from within your code.
+6. Refer to the manual and sample project for details on how to use the libarary from within your code.

 NOTES